 Eventually, the cap will affect entitlement to Universal Credit.
 This means that even if you are not currently affected by the cap because you don't get Housing Benefit, the cap could affect you if you start receiving Universal Credit.

-If you have received a letter from the Department for Work and Pensions (DWP) warning that your benefits may be reduced, or you are worried that you could be affected by the cap, you should seek advice to enable you to:
+If you have received a letter warning that your benefits may be reduced, or you are worried that you could be affected by the cap, you should seek advice to enable you to:

-- draw up a budget, reduce spending and focus on rent payments;
+- draw up a budget, reduce spending and make sure you can continue to afford your rent and other outgoings

 - make up any shortfall between Housing Benefit and rent by using other income;